technicalanxiety/technicalanxiety/KIRO_SETUP_DOCUMENTATION.md

 ## Security Notes

+### File System Access
-- MCP filesystem server has access to `C:\Users\jason` and `.kiro` directories
+- **Windows:** MCP filesystem server has access to `C:\Users\jason` and `.kiro` directories
+- **macOS:** MCP filesystem server has access to `/Users/jason.rinehart` and `.kiro` directories
-- Auto-approved tools are read-only operations
+- Auto-approved tools are read-only operations only
 - No secrets stored in Kiro configuration files
 - Steering files contain best practices, no sensitive data

+### Cross-Platform Considerations
+- Git SSH keys should be configured on both systems
+- Consistent user identity across platforms
+- No sensitive data in committed configuration files

 ---